qinzhouhit/cs_job/README.md

 3) Apply directly (inefficient but it works after applying for hundreds of positions).

 ### Interview
-1) Check historical interview questions online.
+1) Check the historical interview questions online.
 2) Check with people having experience interviewing with the target companies.
 3) Prepare for the basics (inefficient but it works after spending hundreds/thousands of hours)